andygongea/update-now/README.md

 ## Usage

 Open your `package.json` file within Visual Studio Code.
-Update Now will identify the dependencies and display update actions in the form of code lenses.
+Update Now will identify the dependencies and display update actions as code lenses.

 ### How do I update a dependency?